AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 Despite being one of the most expensive states to live in, Hawaii’s car insurance costs are reasonable.
-According to the National Association of Insurance Commissioners, the average policy cost $810 per year, which is 23 percent less than the national average.
+The average cost of full coverage is $1,431, which is 26 percent less than the national average.
+Minimum coverage costs an average of $456, about 17 percent less than the national average.
 We’ve compiled this guide to help you understand Hawaii’s insurance and driving laws.

 Minimum Requirements for Car Insurance